marcossegovia/customer-records/README.md

 docker-compose up php-cli
 ```

-In both cases you should get the test-suite passing and the output of the customers within 100 kms.
+In both cases you should get the test-suite passing when running tests and the output of the customers within 100 kms when running the app.

 ## License